The Best Oils For Horses With Ulcers

 What is corn oil used for in horses?

 Feeding corn oil to horses can provide a source of slow-release energy to horses.
 It can be used for weight gain in underweight horses.
-Corn oil also improves the shine and condition of a horse’s coat and is used to help treat horses with gastric ulcers.
+Corn oil also improves the shine and condition of a horse’s coat and is used to help keep weight on horses with gastric ulcers.

 What foods should be avoided if my horse has a gastric ulcer?